3 Free Printable PDF Time Blocking Templates

 If my mind starts to wander, I work really hard to remember that this is the time of the day that is dedicated to work.
 I try to stay focused on that during this block.

-This is also a really effective method for making sure you're spending intentional time with your family.
-I know that 5-7 every night is time for my family; that's our time to play games, talk about our day, eat dinner, and really have special moments together.
+This is also an effective method for ensuring you're spending intentional time with your family.
+I know that 5-7 every night is my time for my family; that's our time to play games, talk about our day, eat dinner, and really have special moments together.

 Alternate Blocking Methods